chlange/dynar/README.md

 * daDump(DaStruct *da, int *err)

 ##### Documentation
-Generate the HTML documentation with doxygen.
+Generate the HTML documentation with doxygen or refer to the plain text documentation in the header file.
 ```
 doxygen Doxyfile
 ```